AlexVestin/x264-simd/README.md

-This repo is an attempt to port some of the SIMD code, written in assembly to C intrinsics, to be used with WebAssembly.
+This repo is an attempt to port some of the SIMD code written in assembly to C intrinsics, to be used with WebAssembly.

 ### build